Purefekt/Custom-Object-Detection-with-TensorFlow-2/README.md

 INFO:tensorflow:Step 100 per-step time 16.640s loss=0.454
 I0810 11:56:12.520163 11172 model_lib_v2.py:644] Step 100 per-step time 16.640s loss=0.454
 ```
 I ran the model for ~20,700 steps, which took around 95 hours.
-Since i could only get the cpu only VM i was not able to take advantage of TensorFlow GPU which would've brought my training time significantly down.
+Since I could only get the cpu only VM I was not able to take advantage of TensorFlow GPU which would've brought my training time significantly down.
 I was trying to get a loss below 0.150, as this prevents underfitting and overfitting.
 Tensorflow logs the loss every 100 steps and Ctrl+C can be used to pause the training.
 <p align="left">
   <img src="Assets/steps.png" width = 60%>
 </p>